SimSon2710/VegiBoxBot/README.md

 Also, heroku hibernates applications after approx. 30 minutes of no incoming https-requests.
 For the second issue the service of [kaffeine](https://kaffeine.herokuapp.com/) is a valid workaround.
 As there is no workaround for the first issue, reminders can only be set within hours the application is up.

+## Future features and enhancements
+- Multiple reminders for different days, times and abo weeks
+   - Idea is, that a user can set up a reminder on f.e. sunday for his/her favorite abo of the next week and another one on tuesday for his/her favorite of the current week
+- Button guided reminder setting
+   - implement a procedure to first ask for the week day, then for the time and last whether to remind for the current or the next week
+   - difficulities: Combining MessageHandler, ConversationHandler and CallbackQueryHandler

 ## License